MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 with $a = 1.08 \pm 0.21$, $b = 0.18 \pm 0.18$, $C_1 = 10^{43}~h_{70}^{-2}$~erg~s$^{-1}$, and $C_2 = 2.0$ keV.
 The $R_{500}$ radii are calculated by assuming spherical symmetry and taking 500 times the critical density of the Universe at the assumed redshift.
-Using the SZ derived $M_{500}$ cluster mass (see Section~1) and $L_{X}$ from eROSITA (see Table~\ref{tab:tab4}), we use the correlation between $L_{X}$ and $M_{500}$ shown by \citet[][their Fig.~22]{Planck2016}.
-We find that PSZ2 G277.93+12.34 lies below the expected correlation by \citet{Pratt2009}, but just within the 2$\sigma$ scatter.
+Using the SZ derived $M_{500}$ cluster mass ($3.6 \pm 0.6 \times10^{14}$\Msun, see Section~1) and $L_{X}$ from eROSITA (see Table~\ref{tab:tab4}), we find that PSZ2 G277.93+12.34 lies below the expected correlation by \citet{Pratt2009} and \citet[][their Fig.~22]{Planck2016}, but just within the 2$\sigma$ scatter.

-The results of our eROSITA spectral analysis are listed in Table~\ref{tab:tab4}, somewhat limited by our low counts.
-In the energy band used for the spectral fitting, we only have 680 and 420 counts in the main (m) and northern (n) structures, respectively, from all TMs combined.
-A first fit resulted in upper limits for the metallicities of $1.7~Z_\odot$ (m) and $1.5~Z_\odot$ (n).
-We proceeded with a fixed metallicity fit ($Z = 0.3~Z_\odot$), resulting in good agreement with the free metallicity fit but no improvment in the temperature constraints: $6.54_{-3.37}^{+4.02}$ keV (m) and $6.28_{-3.11}^{+20.93}$ keV (n).
-Deeper data, for instance, from a follow-up observation by \textit{XMM-Newton} or \textit{Chandra}, would help improve the ICM estimates of the temperatures and metallicities.